stephieliu/fastMRI_LDM/README.md

 ## Acknowledgements
 This project is supervised and was initially proposed by Dr. Mark Chiew, as part of my time as a 2024 summer research student for the Sunnybrook Health Sciences Centre.
-Thank you to Dr. Chiew and the Chiew Lab group for being incredibly supportive!
+Thank you to Dr. Chiew and the Chiew Lab for being incredibly supportive!

 ## References
 Brownlee, J. (2019, August 29).
 How to Implement the Frechet Inception Distance (FID) for Evaluating GANs.
 Machine Learning Mastery. https://machinelearningmastery.com/how-to-implement-the-frechet-inception-distance-fid-from-scratch/